pyrox0/brew-easy-install/README.md

 `sh Downloads/brew-easy-install.sh`

 Once that gives you your prompt back, open a new terminal tab by pressing Command and "T" at the same time. then, type `brew` and press enter to test.
-Once that's done, proceed to the appropriate section
+Once that's done, type `brew tap homebrew/core`, and then proceed to the appropriate section below.

 ## Warnings
 ### IF YOU HAVE RUN THIS BEFORE, DON'T RUN THIS AGAIN!